 Other economic impacts of lower oil prices

 Falling oil prices could delay investment into alternative ‘greener’ forms of energy, such as electric cars, and this could have negative consequences

-Falling oil prices could reverse the recent decline in car use, leading to a steady increase in traffic congestion and environmental costs of petrol use. (see: post on case for increasing tax on petrol)
+Long-term falling oil prices could reverse the recent decline in-car use, leading to a steady increase in traffic congestion and environmental costs of petrol use. (see: post on case for increasing tax on petrol)

-Example – effect of falling oil prices on Russian economy
+Example – effect of falling oil prices on the Russian economy